PoCInnovation/Pool2023/Software/day04/2 - Docker/README.md

 - Build the API
 - Set the entrypoint to start the server when running image.

-> :warning: Be careful to the listening API host.
+> ⚠️ Be careful to the listening API host.

 > Take a look at those [good practises](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).